MadsSRasmussen/blog/web-components/using-web-components.md

 }
 ```

-#### Writing the attatch method
+#### Writing the attach method

-Now we are ready to write our `attatch` method.
+Now we are ready to write our `attach` method.
 The method ends up being the core method of the entire framework and _a little long_ but not very complex.
 The method does the following:

 - It takes in the url of the js file in which the component is defined.
-- It then fetches the template.html and styles.css files relative to that location - **this crucially means that the framework is opinionated on the filestructure!**
+- It then fetches the template.html and styles.css files relative to that location - **this crucially means that the framework is opinionated on filestructure**.
 - Parse the css and html files - replacing relative css imports with absolutes
-- Creating a final `<template>` element housing both the styles and the inner-html of the template.html file.
+- Creating a final `<template>` element housing both the styles and the contents of the template.html file.
-- Finally the method must attatch this element to the Shadow DOM.
+- Finally the method must attach this element to the Shadow DOM.

 The resulting method can be written like so: